 Faith is part of a life-long relationship with God.
 The Holy Spirit supports and guides us as we grow in faith.
 We nurture and strengthen our personal faith and our communal faith by our practices and disciplines.
 Here are some of the ways we can keep the flame of faith alive:

-Spend time in personal prayer Celebrate the sacraments Meditate on Scripture Learn more about our faith Reach out in service to those in need Participate in the parish community Participate in the liturgies and celebrations of Pray as a household of faith the Church
+Spend time in personal prayer

+Meditate on Scripture

+Reach out in service to those in need

+Participate in the liturgies and celebrations of

+the Church